-Minimum Wages in Uttar Pradesh
+Minimum Wages — Uttar Pradesh

-Reviewed by the Commoner Law Editorial Team.
 Sourced from Indian central (Union) law — Constitution of India, central Acts of Parliament, and Supreme Court decisions.
 State-level information reflects each state's own Acts and High Court rulings.
 Written in plain language for general understanding — this is educational content, not legal advice.
 Our editorial standards

 What is this right?

-• Rates vary by scheduled employment, skill level (unskilled, semi-skilled, skilled, highly skilled), and zone (A, B, C — broadly metro, urban, rural).
+- State rates split by scheduled employment, by skill bucket (unskilled, semi-skilled, skilled, highly skilled), and by zone (typically A, B, C — roughly metro, urban, rural; Karnataka uses four zones, with Bengaluru in Zone I).

 When does it apply?